business-thiem/messenger-clone-v1/README.md

 - `npm install next-auth@latest` installation
   - `npm install @prisma/client @next-auth/prisma-adapter bcrypt` and `npm install -D @types/bcrypt` for prisma & nextAuth integration

+Misc.
+Notes:

+- New shorthand operators.
+This project is the first time using these.
+They are very cool:
+  - `?.` : Nullish Coalescing Operator
+  - `??` : Optional Chaining
+  - See: https://javascript.plainenglish.io/3-uses-of-in-javascript-why-pro-developers-love-using-javascript-operator-565bc8b235a4#:~:text=The%20JavaScript%20question%20mark%20dot,in%20the%20object%20or%20not. for more details explanation

 ### Workflows guide for myself in future